fenix01/cheatengine-library/README.md

 1. If you need an turnkey solution you should download :
  * one example (delphi, c#, or c++)
- * a wrapper for communicating with the dll
+ * a wrapper for communicating with the library
  * the library available in the release page : https://github.com/fenix01/cheatengine-library/releases

 2. If you need your own solution :
- * Download Lazarus 64 bits
+ * Download Lazarus 64 bits or Lazarus 32 bits
  * Copy the library and the dll directory

 ##Do you provide a documentation ?